qcubed-4/application/README.md

 This is the application part of the QCubed-4 framework, and includes forms, controls, actions, events and code to tie them all together.

 ## What is QCubed-4?
 QCubed (pronounced 'Q' - cubed) is a PHP Model-View-Controller Rapid Application Development framework with support for PHP8 and above.
 The goal of the framework is to save development time around mundane, repetitive tasks - allowing you to concentrate on things that are useful AND fun.
-QCubed excels in situations where you have a large database structure that you quickly want to make available to users.
+QCubed-4 excels in situations where you have a large database structure that you quickly want to make available to users.

 ## Additional Documentation and Knowledge Base